Any day is a good day to sue Ed Sheeran.

 Slowing the tempo further, but still using the same chords in the same proportions, and then we have…

 - Turn Around.
 (Where are you going my little one, little one?), I don’t know who wrote it.
 I remember learning this song on guitar when I was six.

 - Captain Candy by Anthony Newley.
 You don’t know this one.
 It played in my house growing up.
 My dad had a bunch of Anthony Newley albums.
 Newley was a beast.
 He co-wrote all the music from Willy Wonka and The Chocolate Factory — “The Candy Man,” “Pure Imagination,” and such.
 I might be the only person alive who remembers this Captain Candy song.
-I’ve never thought before, maybe it was cut from Willy Wonka?
+I’ve never thought about this before but maybe it was cut from Willy Wonka?
 I gotta look into this.

 - Perhaps Love by John Denver, that duet he did with Placido Domingo.
 It was a top 20 hit 30 years ago.